 Early humans roamed the earth collecting treasures and trinkets rather than credit cards and cash, but the basic idea has remained the same for millennia: protect what’s yours.

-Wallets have seen many iterations and evolutions through time, of course, and today’s wallets are a culmination of engineering, ingenuity, and modern technology.
+Wallets have evolved through many iterations over time and, of course, and today’s wallets are a culmination of engineering, ingenuity, and modern technology.
 Whether you prefer the old-school simplicity of an elegant bifold or something more innovative, you can rest assured your valuables are kept safe and secure in any situation.